microsoft/Olive/cmd-tool/readme.md

 ```bash
 python cmd_pipeline.py --model [model_path] --model_type [model_type] --result [result_directory_path] [--other_parameters] [other parameters' value]
 ```
+**IMPORTANT:** Any path in the parameter must be under the current directory (/cmd-tool).

 1. --model_type: Required. support caffe, cntk, keras, scikit-learn, tensorflow and pytorch.

 2. --model_path: Required. provide the local path of the model.

 3. --result: Optional.
 The directory path for results.